-The standard factory created in the main program keeps all information about the step.
+The analysis, analysis factory, and analysis step (all standard Go4 classes) are created in the go4analysis program automatically.
+The input can be specified via go4analysis input arguments.
+The only custom code is implemented in processor class.
 No user event class is used in this example.
-Members of TXXXProc are histogram, condition, and parameter pointers used in the event function BuildEvent().
+Members of TXXXProc are histograms, conditions and parameter pointers.
 In the constructor of TXXXProc the histograms, parameters and conditions are created.
-Method BuildEvent() - called event by event - gets the output event pointer as argument, but do not fill any data.
+Method BuildEvent() - called event by event - gets a dummy output event pointer as argument, but cannot fill any output data.
 The input event pointer is retrieved from the framework.
 In the first part, data from the raw input MBS event are copied to arrays of TXXXProc.
 Two sub-events (crate 1,2) are processed.
 Then the histograms are filled, the 2d one with polygon conditions.